-Library computers: Library patrons must present a valid Sioux Center Public Library card or photo ID to use the public access computers.
+Library computers: Library patrons must present a valid Sioux Center Public Library card, photo ID or verify phone or address to use the public access computers.
 A projected fine or a fine balance over \$5.00 is evidence of an invalid card.